SuryavanshiRN/BrailleSync/README.md

 ## 📖 Usage

+### Getting Started

+1. **Visit the Landing Page**

+   - Browse the features on the public home page
+   - Click on any feature card to explore

+2. **Create an Account**

+   - Click "Login" in the top right corner
+   - Switch to "Sign Up" tab
+   - Enter your name, email, and password
+   - Click "Sign Up" to create your account

+3. **Access Protected Features**
+   - After login, you'll be redirected to the Dashboard
+   - Navigate between Translation, Dashboard, and History pages
+   - All your translations are saved under your account

 ### Translation Workflow

 1. **Navigate to Translation Page**

    - Click on "Translate" from the navigation menu
+   - Or click on any feature card from the home page

 2. **Choose Input Method**